sergigp/quasar/README.md

 ## Async?

 Quasar provides two interfaces `CommandBus` and `QueryBus` that accepts a type parameter `P`.
 Quasar also provides Async implementations of each bus powered by Scala `Future`.
-So you can take advantage of scala asynchronous mechanisms to ask queries and publish commands!

 ## Install